 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The answer to the question, “can dogs eat oysters?” is intriguing as dogs have sensitive digestive systems.
 However, technically, yes you can feed oysters to your dog.
 They are agreeable to seafood which provides several benefits.
 It is a good alternative for dogs that are allergic to chicken as oysters have omega-three fatty acids as well as minerals like iron and selenium.
 They are also a good source of zinc which is essential for most dog breeds.
-It is advisable to feed them to your furry friend in moderation, especially if oysters have not been a part of the original dog’s diet.

 Health Benefits of Oysters for Dogs